Approximating class approach for empirical processes of dependent sequences indexed by functions: Introduction

-\citet{Dud78} initiated the study of empirical processes indexed by classes of sets, or more generally by classes of functions.
+Dudley \cite{Dud78} initiated the study of empirical processes indexed by classes of sets, or more generally by classes of functions.
 This approach allows the study of empirical processes for very general data, not necessarily having values in Euclidean space.
 CLTs for empirical processes indexed by classes of functions require entropy conditions on the size of the index set.
-For i.i.d.\ data, \citet{Dud78} obtained the CLT for empirical processes indexed by classes of sets satisfying an entropy condition with inclusion. \citet{Oss87} used an entropy condition with bracketing to obtain results for empirical processes indexed by classes of functions.
-For the theory of empirical processes of i.i.d.\ data, indexed by classes of functions, see the book by \citet{VanWel96}.
-Limit theorems for more general empirical processes indexed by classes of functions have also been studied under entropy conditions for general covering numbers, e.g.\ by \citet{NolPol87} who investigate empirical $U$-processes.
+For i.i.d. data, Dudley \cite{Dud78} obtained the CLT for empirical processes indexed by classes of sets satisfying an entropy condition with inclusion.
+Ossiander \cite{Oss87} used an entropy condition with bracketing to obtain results for empirical processes indexed by classes of functions.
+For the theory of empirical processes of i.i.d. data, indexed by classes of functions, see the book by van der Vaart and Wellner~\cite{VanWel96}.
+Limit theorems for more general empirical processes indexed by classes of functions have also been studied under entropy conditions for general covering numbers, for example, by Nolan and Pollard \cite {NolPol87} who investigate empirical $U$-processes.

-In the case of strongly mixing data, \citet{AndPol94} were the first to obtain CLTs for empirical processes indexed by classes of functions. \citet{DouMasRio95} and \citet{Rio98} study empirical processes for absolutely regular data. \citet{BorBurDeh01} investigate the empirical process and the empirical $U$-process for data that can be represented as functionals of absolutely regular processes.
-For further results, see the survey article by \citet{DehPhi02}, the book by \citet{DedDouLan07}, as well as the paper by \citet{DedPri07}.
+In the case of strongly mixing data, Andrews and Pollard \cite {AndPol94} were the first to obtain CLTs for empirical processes indexed by classes of functions.
+Doukhan, Massart and Rio \cite{DouMasRio95} and Rio \cite{Rio98} study empirical processes for absolutely regular data.
+Borovkova, Burton and Dehling \cite{BorBurDeh01} investigate the empirical process and the empirical $U$-process for data that can be represented as functionals of absolutely regular processes.
+For further results, see the survey article by Dehling and Philipp~\cite{DehPhi02}, the book by Dedecker \textit{et al.} \cite{DedDouLan07}, as well as the paper by Dedecker and Prieur \cite{DedPri07}.